April 28, 2020

 - Unknown heirs who claim ownership of the estate

-When you sell your house to Better Off Home Buyers, We pay for the title insurance policy cost.
+When you sell your house to Better Off Home Buyers, we pay for the title insurance policy.

 Real Estate Agent Commission Cost.